Decompositions of commutative monoid congruences and binomial ideals

 the congruence on~$\NN^2$ appears at left, and the quotient~$\ol\NN{}^2$ appears at right.
-The~quotient is the monoid $\NN$ with two copies of~$1$, modulo the Rees congruence of $\<3\>$ (declare all elements in $\<3\>$ congruent).
+The~quotient is the monoid $\NN$ with two copies of~$1$ modulo the Rees congruence of $\<3\>$ (declare all elements in $\<3\>$ congruent).
 The two copies of~$1$ become identified upon addition by either: $1 + 1 = 1 + 1' = 1' + 1' = 2$.
-Nonetheless, both $1$ and~$1'$ are partly~cancellative. \end{example}
+Nonetheless, both $1$ and~$1'$ are partly~cancellative and the congruence is mesoprimary. \end{example}

 The next result will be applied in the proofs of Theorems~\ref{t:coprincipal} and~\ref{t:til}.
-The conclusion says that $Q/F$ is a nilmonoid whose Green's preorder is an order. (i.e.\ is antisymmetric).
+The conclusion says that $Q/F$ is a nilmonoid whose Green's preorder is an order (i.e.~is antisymmetric).
 Equivalently, it says that $Q/F$ is \emph{naturally partially ordered}, or a \emph{holoid} \cite[\S V.2.2]{grillet}.

 \begin{lemma} Fix a monoid $Q$ whose identity congruence is primary, so the non-nilpotent elements of $Q$ constitute a cancellative submonoid $F \subseteq Q$.
 The quotient monoid~$Q/F$ defined by the congruence